JaredDyreson/Uni-Manager/README.md

 # Uni-Manager

-A university management application using SQL and Python
+A university management application using SQL and PHP.

+All Python code that accidentally got pushed to main should be ignored.